 Búdakirkja, the Black Church of Búdir

-This tiny fishing village has picturesque coastal cliffs, derived from glowing magma hitting the wild waves of the Atlantic.
+This tiny fishing village has picturesque coastal cliffs which derived from glowing magma hitting the wild waves of the Atlantic.
 Known in Iceland as the most beautiful harbor of the country.
 Thousands of years later erosion has formed beautiful stone arcs and a remarkable marine geyser.
 Enjoy a walk along the coastline while your guide tells you all about Bárður, half-man half-troll, and his misdeeds in the area.